elastio/bon/website/guide/compatibility.md

     }                                       // [!code ++]
 }                                           // [!code ++]

 // The caller's code didn't change.
-It still uses `u32` for `id` member. let user = User::builder()
+It still uses `u32` for the `id` member. let user = User::builder()
     // `id` is still accepted as a `u32` here
     .id(1)